The mining newspaper for Alaska and Canada's North

 Revisiting Treasure Creek antimony

-Today, Felix Resources Ltd. is exploring the Treasure Creek property where the historic Scrafford Mine is located.
+Today, Felix Gold Ltd. is exploring the Treasure Creek property where the historic Scrafford Mine is located.
 While this exploration has primarily focused on gold, the Australia-based company is investigating the idea of reviving the Interior Alaska property as a domestic source of antimony.

 Felix Gold Ltd.